 5. Adapting To New Social Channels

 With the explosion of platforms such as TikTok over the past year, brands have been scrambling to adjust to this new social space.
-The pandemic has drastically shifted the typical offline customer experience efforts and online social experiences have become more important than ever.
+The pandemic has drastically shifted the typical offline customer experience efforts and online social media marketing and experience have become more important than ever.
 By providing online social experiences such as creating engaging short social videos- brands can create brand loyalty, as well as driving sales.
 These platforms also allow for creativity and brands can foster goodwill by elevating these voices and giving back to the creators rather than just trying to capitalize on free publicity.